KBi1/Data_Projects/Adult_Income_EDA/README.md

 ### Salary Distribution (Pie Chart)

-The first pie chart shows the overall split between people earning **≤50K** and **>50K**.
+The first pie chart shows the overall income split:
-The distribution is clear:

-* **75.2%** of individuals earn **≤50K**
+* **75.2%** earn **≤50K**
 * **24.8%** earn **>50K**

-This shows that the majority of the population in the dataset falls within the lower income bracket.
+The dataset is therefore weighted towards lower-income individuals.

 ### Gender and Salary Comparison

-The second chart compares income levels between males and females.
-A few points stand out:
+The second chart compares male and female earnings.
+Two things stand out:

-* More males earn **≤50K** compared with females.
+* More men earn **≤50K** than women.
-* More males also earn **>50K** compared with females.
+* More men also earn **>50K** than women.

-* This suggests that there are simply more men represented in the dataset, which affects the counts in both salary groups.
+This pattern reflects the fact that there are simply more men in the dataset.
+It does not by itself prove income inequality, but it does show that male counts dominate both income groups.

-The chart does not necessarily mean men are paid more because of gender.
-Instead, it likely reflects that more men are participating in the workforce in this dataset, so both the lower and higher income bands show higher numbers for males.

 ### Age Distribution

-This plot shows how ages are distributed in the dataset.
+This chart shows how ages spread across the dataset.

 <img width="1040" height="562" alt="image" src="https://github.com/user-attachments/assets/5f5c096b-395c-4fa7-9c69-90f11f3ab28c" />

 ### Marital Status and Income

-This graph compares marital status against income brackets.
+This visual compares the grouped marital status categories with salary brackets.

 <img width="1035" height="716" alt="image" src="https://github.com/user-attachments/assets/fafaea47-535f-4f79-a9da-9316f9508feb" />

 ---

 ## Interpretation

-1. **Education strongly influences income.**
+1. **Education is the strongest predictor of income.**
-   People with degrees, masters, or doctorates are far more likely to earn above 50K.
+   Higher qualifications are linked with a greater share of >50K earners.

-2. **Age contributes, particularly mid-career.**
+2. **Age plays a clear role.**
-   Higher income is more common between ages 35 and 55.
+   Earnings tend to increase from early adulthood and peak between the mid-30s and mid-50s.

-3. **Marital status shows a link with higher earnings.**
+3. **Marital status shows a financial pattern.**
-   Married individuals have a larger share of >50K incomes.
+   Married individuals are more likely to fall into the >50K group.

-4. **Gender shows income differences.**
+4. **Gender differences are visible.**
-   A higher proportion of men earn above 50K compared with women.
+   More men appear in both income groups, which reflects their higher representation in the dataset.

-5. **Workclass affects earnings, but not as strongly as education.**
+5. **Workclass influences earnings, though not as strongly as education.**
-   Private workers form the largest group overall, and income varies widely.
+   Private sector workers dominate the dataset and show varied income levels.

 ---

 ## Conclusion

-After cleaning and grouping the dataset, several consistent patterns appear.
-Education is the clearest predictor of income, with higher-level qualifications tied to better pay.
-Marital status, age, and gender also show clear trends.
-The visualisations highlight these relationships and support the value of structuring the data before analysis.
+Cleaning and grouping the dataset allowed the main income patterns to stand out clearly.
+Education shows the strongest link to higher earnings, supported by trends in age, marital status and gender.
+The visualisations provide a clear picture of how these factors interact across the dataset.

 ---

 ## Future Work

-* Build predictive models for salary using machine learning.
+* Build predictive salary models using machine learning.
-* Run feature importance analysis to confirm key variables.
+* Examine feature importance to confirm key drivers of income.
-* Add heatmaps, pair-plots, or correlation matrices.
+* Add correlation matrices and other extended visualisations.
-* Explore combined factors such as gender plus education.
+* Explore combined factors such as education plus gender.
-* Include hypothesis testing to measure significance.
+* Carry out hypothesis testing on significant differences.
-* Use logistic regression, random forests, or boosting models.
+* Use logistic regression, random forests or boosting models.
-* Create an interactive dashboard using Plotly, Streamlit, or Power BI.
+* Create static dashboard images (Python or Power BI) for deeper comparisons.